Ketones urine test

 An abnormal result means you have ketones in your urine.
 The results are usually listed as small, moderate, or large as follows:

 This may be due to diabetic ketoacidosis, a problem that occurs in people with Type 1 diabetes.
-It occurs when the body cannot use sugar (glucose) as a fuel source because there is little or no insulin.
-Fat is used for fuel instead.
+It occurs when the body has no insulin or the insulin does not cause the right signal in fat cells to prevent fat from being broken down to form ketones.

 An abnormal result may also be due to: